dmitry-strungar/about-me/README_ENG.md

 I completed a professional retraining program in BI Analytics, where I developed analytical solutions including product analytics, customer segmentation, SQL-based analysis, and management dashboards.

-My portfolio demonstrates the full analytics workflow: data preparation, metric calculation, analysis, and visualization.
+My portfolio demonstrates: data preparation, metrics calculation, analysis and visualization.

 I am currently seeking a BI Analyst position where I can contribute to business analytics and continue developing my skills in a commercial environment.